zoox101/RAG/README.md

 ## Architecture & Design Decisions

 This RAG implementation follows a three-stage pipeline for retrieval and generation: (1) user queries are converted to vector embeddings using the `nomic-embed-text` model via Ollama, (2) ChromaDB performs similarity search to retrieve relevant documents from the knowledge base, and (3) the retrieved context is combined with the user query and sent to the LLM for response generation.
 The backend architecture uses a microservices approach with dedicated containers for Ollama (LLM inference and embedding generation), FastAPI (ChromaDB operations and document retrieval), and React (user interactions and response streaming).
-Key design decisions include separation of concerns with isolated embedding generation, centralized vector operations, and direct streaming from Ollama to frontend for real-time user experience.
 The system uses template-based prompting to combine retrieved context with user queries, retrieves the most relevant documents based on vector similarity, and includes pre-computed embeddings for the Wikipedia dataset to optimize performance while maintaining local processing for privacy and cost control.

 ## License